biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Processing 16S data
 -------------------

-Scroll back up and click on the [user's_name](FASTQ)" artifact, and select "Process".
+Scroll back up and click on the "[user's_name](FASTQ)" artifact, and select "Process".
 This will bring you to the workflow network visualization interface.
 Here, you can add processing steps to your objects.